microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 <a name="Exercise5"></a>
 ## Exercise 5: Delete the blockchain network ##

-In this exercise, you will delete the resource group created in [Exercise 1](#Exercise1) when you created the Ethereum network.
+In this exercise, you will delete the resource group created in [Exercise 1](#Exercise1) when you created the Blockchain service.
 Deleting the resource group deletes everything in it and prevents any further charges from being incurred for it.
 Resource groups that are deleted can't be recovered, so be certain you're finished using it before deleting it.
 However, it is **important not to leave this resource group deployed any longer than necessary** because the resources in it are relatively expensive.

-1. Return to the blade for the resource group you created in Exercise 1.
+1. Click **Resource groups** in the menu on the left side of the portal.
+Open the "blockchain-lab-rg" resource group.
 Then click **Delete resource group** at the top of the blade.

     ![Deleting the resource group](Images/delete-resource-group.png)